quantumdoubleblind/qsw_2023/README.md

 To locate your volume use the following command:

 ```
-docker volume inspect "your-volume-name"
+docker volume inspect 'your-volume-name'
 ```

-Build your docker image and run it afterwards:
+To create a Docker image, build it using the **'docker build'** command.
+Once the image has been built, you can run it using the **'docker run'** command.
+Here are the steps to build and run your Docker image
 ```
-docker build -t "your-image-name" .
+docker build -t 'your-image-name' .
-docker run -it -v "your-volume-name" "your-image-name"
+docker run -it -v 'your-volume-name' 'your-image-name'
 ```
-Select a name of your choice to replace 'your-image-name'.
+Select a name of your choice to replace **'your-image-name'**.
 Make sure to run the following commands from the directory that contains your Dockerfile.
-Once you have started the container with 'docker run', you can interactively set various parameters such as graph density, optimization level, number of iterations, and number of parallel threads.
+Once you have started the container with **'docker run'**, you can interactively set various parameters such as graph density, optimization level, number of iterations, and number of parallel threads.
 Additionally, you can specify the problem for which to generate raw data.
-To further customize the experiment, you can adjust the parameters in the 'experiments.py' class.
+To further customize the experiment, you can adjust the parameters in the **'experiments.py'** class.

 ### Local